openstack-archive/tripleo-docs/doc/source/containers_deployment/architecture.rst

 Similar to baremetal, docker containers are brought up in a stepwise manner.
 The current architecture supports bringing up baremetal services alongside of containers.
-Thefore, baremetal steps may be required depending on the service and they are always executed before the corresponding container step.
+Therefore, baremetal steps may be required depending on the service and they are always executed before the corresponding container step.

 The list below represents the correlation between the baremetal and the